Knowledge graphSettings

 Alternative: Redis MULTI/EXEC or Redlock for distributed locking.

-Synchronization
+Synchronization model

-Centralized: One Redis cluster for all instances.
+Centralized: One Redis cluster serves all application instances.

 Eventual consistency: Local counters + periodic synchronization.

-Trade-off: Accuracy vs Latency.
+Trade-off: Accuracy versus latency.

 # If the request is successful: